amandewatnitrr/kubernetes-tutorial/kubernetes-lesson-1.md

 - Scheduler:

-  - The Scheduler is responsible for distributing work or containers across multiple nodes.
+  - The Scheduler is responsible for distributing work among containers across multiple nodes.

   - It looks for newly created containers and assigns them to nodes.